-This will ultimately lead to the humanisation process creating economically inefficient facilities with higher capacity but with a high risk in terms of respect for fundamental rights and freedoms.
-In other words, the process of humanising large-capacity social services cannot be effective in terms of value for money.
-Most of the facilities do not meet the required hygiene standards, the biggest deficiency is the shared bathrooms and toilets for many beneficiaries (all beneficiaries from one floor), where they do not have enough privacy.
+This will ultimately lead to the humanisation process, creating economically inefficient facilities with higher capacity but increased risk in respect for fundamental rights and freedoms.
+In other words, humanising large-capacity social services cannot be effective regarding value for money.
+Most facilities do not meet the required hygiene standards.
+The most significant deficiency is the shared bathrooms and toilets for many beneficiaries (all from one floor), where they do not have enough privacy.
 It is often not possible to build wheelchair-accessible bathrooms next to each room due to the small span of the load-bearing walls - it is not possible to create enough space to manoeuvre the wheelchair in front of the bathroom door or directly in the bathroom.
-The investment to build new bathrooms at each room of a large facility requires very high costs that are disproportionate given the other negatives associated with institutional culture.
-Often the shared bathrooms were also dysfunctional; in addition to technical failures, this was due to poorly designed bathroom space, where there was insufficient room to manoeuvre a wheelchair or to use lifting equipment.
+The investment to build new bathrooms in each room of a large facility requires very high costs that are disproportionate given the other negatives associated with institutional culture.
+Often, the shared bathrooms were also dysfunctional; in addition to technical failures, this was due to poorly designed bathroom space, where there was insufficient room to manoeuvre a wheelchair or to use lifting equipment.